fread-ink/fread-userland/README.md

 # Compiling packages

-Note that a bunch of extra build flags related to architecture are added by dpkg-buildflags via /etc/dpkg/buildflags.conf whenever a dpkg-buildpackage is called.
+Note that a bunch of extra build flags related to architecture are added by dpkg-buildflags via /etc/dpkg/buildflags.conf whenever dpkg-buildpackage is called.

 # Compiling glibc